NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Methods

 with random time steps $\mathbf{t} \in \mathcal{U}(0,1)^{|V_T|}$, yielding a set of interpolated positions $\mathbf{X_t}$ with velocities $\mathbf{V_t} = \mathbf{X}_{1} - \mathbf{X}_{0}$.
 We then train the conditional vector field $\mathbf{V}_\theta$ through atom-wise regression against the set of CFM path velocities:

 where $\lVert \cdot \rVert_F^2$ denotes the squared Frobenius norm.
-The vector field $\mathbf{V}_\theta$ is parametrized with the diffusion transformer (DiT)-style adaptive layer norm (adaLN) MLP from \cite{Li2024AutoregressiveImageGenerationWithoutVQ}.
-Input to the MLP for velocity regression is the atom-wise summation of positional encoding, atom type embedding, time step embedding, and the respective source set representation.
+Aggregating atom-wise contributions via summation ensures permutation invariance to the order of atoms in the \textit{target set}.
+The vector field $\mathbf{V}_\theta$ is parametrized with the diffusion transformer (DiT)-style adaptive layer norm (adaLN) MLP from \citep{Li2024AutoregressiveImageGenerationWithoutVQ}.
+Input to the MLP for velocity regression is the atom-wise summation of positional encoding, atom type embedding, time step embedding, and source set representation.
 The final loss is obtained by adding the cross-entropy loss and the flow matching loss.

-\paragraph{Distributional coupling and optimal transport} In order to reduce the transport cost between the source distribution $p_0$ and the target distribution $p_1$, we employ a simple coupling scheme.
+In order to reduce the transport cost between the source distribution $p_0$ and the target distribution $p_1$, we employ a simple coupling scheme.
 Given the positions $\mathbf{X}_1$ and $\textbf{X}_0$, we solve the linear assignment problem on the Euclidean distance matrix $D(\textbf{X}_1,\textbf{X}_0)$ and permute the positions in $\textbf{X}_0$ accordingly.
 This procedure avoids crossing paths, resulting in improved performance.

 \paragraph{Inference} The generation process begins by randomly sampling an initial atom type $a_1$ from the atom type vocabulary $\mathcal{A}$ and drawing its initial position $\mathbf{x}_1 \in \mathbb{R}^{3}$ from a normal distribution $\mathcal{N}(0, \sigma^2I)$.
 At each subsequent autoregressive step, the current atom set $(\mathbf{a}_{1:n}, \mathbf{X}_{1:n})$ is passed through the transformer, producing the set-level representation $\mathbf{z}_n$.
-Note that the positions are not re-centered between autoregressive steps.
+Note that the positions are re-centered between autoregressive steps.
 The next atom type $a_{n+1}$ is predicted from $\mathbf{z}_n$ using a linear layer followed by the softmax function.
-A random initial position $\mathbf{x}_{n+1}$ is then sampled from $\mathcal{N}(0,\sigma^2I)$, and the transport equation is integrated from $t=0$ to $t=1$ to compute the next atom position (details about the integration scheme are provided in Appendix~\ref{subsec:implementation_details}).
+A random initial position $\mathbf{x}_{n+1}$ is then sampled from $\mathcal{N}(0,\sigma^2I)$, and the transport equation is integrated from $t=0$ to $t=1$ to compute the next atom position (details about atom type sampling and the integration scheme are provided in Appendix~\ref{subsec:inference_details}).
 This iterative process continues until a stop token is predicted, signaling the end of the molecular generation.
-The workflow is illustrated in Figure~\ref{fig:overview}.
 Molecular generation is efficiently implemented using batched operations, enabling parallel generation and high computational speed.